-Waterborne transport is a key player in worldwide economics.
-More than 70 percent of the European Union's external trade and 30 percent of the internal trade is handled by maritime transport.
-However this requires more efficient transport chains, but more importantly, continued improvements in safety and protection of the environment.
+Waterborne transport is a key player in worldwide trade, accounting for 70% of the European Union's external trade and 30% of the internal trade.105 However this requires more efficient transport chains, but more importantly, continued improvements in safety and protection of the environment.
 The Atlantic is Europe's lifeline for trade.
-Therefore, Europe's security of supply must be absolutely secure and the trafficking of arms, people and drugs must be stopped.
+Therefore, Europe's security of supply needs to be absolutely secure and the trafficking of arms, people and drugs must be stopped.